ethereum/homestead-guide/source/ethereum-clients/choosing-a-client.rst

 Why are there multiple Ethereum clients?
 =====================================================================

-The Ethereum clients are very analogous to a Java VM or .NET runtime.

-They enable you to execute "Ethereum programs" on your computer.
-They are implemented to a written specification (the
-`Yellow Paper <https://github.com/ethereum/yellowpaper>`_) and by design are interoperable and somewhat "commodity".

-From the earlier days of the project there have been multiple interoperable client implementations across a range of different operating systems.
+From the earliest days of the project there have been multiple client implementations across a range of different operating systems.
 That client diversity is a huge win for the ecosystem as a whole.
-It lets us verify that the protocol is unambiguous.
+It lets us verify that the protocol (specified in the `Yellow Paper <https://github.com/ethereum/yellowpaper>`_) is unambiguous.
 It keeps the door open for new innovation.
 It keeps us all honest.
 However, it can be very confusing for end-users, because there is no universal "Ethereum Installer" for them to use.

-As we enter the Homestead phase, the Go client is very, very dominant, but it hasn't always been that way, and won't necessarily be that way in the future.
-All of the clients except ethereumH have Homestead-compatible releases.
-The table below contains links to the latest release.
+As of September 2016, the leading implementations are :ref:`go-ethereum` and :ref:`Parity`.

 +------------------------+------------+------------------------+-------------------------------------+
 | Client                 | Language   | Developers             | Latest release                      |